khrona/awesomium-wiki/general-use/working-with-offscreen-web-views.md

 surface->SaveToJPEG(WSLit("C:\\bitmap.jpg"));
 {% endhighlight %}

+#### Defining Your Own SurfaceFactory

+If you want to intercept Paint/Scroll-Pixel events directly (eg., for writing to an OpenGL surface or streaming to a compressed video format), you can define your own Surface implementation via SurfaceFactory.

+First you'll need to define your own Surface implementation by sub-classing Surface.

+Then, you should define your own SurfaceFactory implementation that creates and destroys an instance of your custom Surface class.

+Next, you should register your SurfaceFactory with `WebCore::set_surface_factory`.

 ### Passing mouse input
 To interact with the WebView, you'll need to pass it mouse events.
 Here are some quick examples: